Office project training program. Microsoft Project Online Training

 • How to shorten the critical path

-• Work cycle and resource load management - additional Project features
+• Management of work cycle and resource loading - additional features Project

 • Interrupting tasks

-• Adjustment of the detailed execution plan of the sample project
+• Adjusting the detailed execution plan for the example project

 • Project Execution Management